NCAR/PyCECT/README_pyEnsSum.rst

                             The variable list that will excluded from reading and processing

+        included_varlist.json
+                            The variable list that will be included for reading and processing

 Before you start to use the package, you need to load the following modules:
 ----------------------------------------------------------------------------